atelier-lyon/Engima_LED/README.md

 ## About

-This repo is a the LED Pcb of the Enigma project
+This repo is the LED panel PCB of the Enigma project

 ## Images: